 The Witch - She has a healing potion which can resurrect a player devoured by the werewolves, and a poison potion which can eliminate a player.
 Each potion can be used once per game and both potions can be used on the same night.
 If this character is used, there might be 0 or 2 players eliminated.

 The Hunter - If he is killed by any reason, he can strike back.
 With his dying breath, he shoots and eliminates a player.

 The Little Girl - She is very curious and can open her eyes and spy on the werewolves.
 But if discovered doing so, she dies of fright.
 In this version, she can take a small risk (20% of seeing a werewolf and 20% of being caught) or a big risk (40% of seeing a werewolf and 40% of being caught).

 Cupido - He has the power of making two people fall instantly in love.
 During the first night, he chooses two players and they will be in love in the rest of the game.
-If one of the lovers dies, the other immediately kills him/herself.
+If one of the lovers dies, the other immediately kills themselves.
 They cannot, even as a bluff, kill or vote to lynch their lover.

 The Thief - If the thief is used, two ordinary villager cards are added.
 After the characters are dealt, the two extra cards are placed face down.
 On the first night, he can exchange his card with one of them and play that role until the end of the game.

 The Sheriff - He is chosen by a vote with majority.
 From that on, his vote counts as double.
 If he is eliminated, with their last breath they choose their successor.